slqdk/NoteControl/docs/frontend.md

 item.
 Picking Import suppresses the menu before the OS file picker pops up so the menu doesn't shadow the picker visually.

+**Viewer-role vaults**: the whole rail-header row is empty — both the Daily Note + pill and the "+" dropdown are write affordances and neither makes sense for read-only access.
+The rail header reduces to a thin empty band above the tree; the tree itself remains usable for navigation.
+The "+" tree-context- menu also filters out write items (New note here, New folder, Rename…, Delete) — only Open and Properties stay.

 ## Editor view

 The editor opens when a note is selected.
 The layout still has